freeCodeCamp/freeCodeCamp/guide/english/python/for-loop-statements/index.md

   print("Item", index, "is a", item)
 ```
 **for/else statements**
-Pyhton permits you to use else with for loops, the else case is executed when none of the conditions with in the loop body was satisfied.
-To use the else we have to make use of `break` statement so that we can break out of the loop on a satsfied condition.If we do not break out then the else part will be executed.
+Python permits you to use else with for loops, the else case is executed when none of the conditions within the loop body was satisfied.
+To use the else we have to make use of the `break` statement so that we can break out of the loop on a satsfied condition.
+If we do not break out then the else part will be executed.

 ```python
 week_days = ['Monday','Tuesday','Wednesday','Thursday','Friday']